agda/agda-stdlib/notes/first-contribution.md

    you would like to merge

 This tutorial guides you to setup a local copy of agda-stdlib so that you can start contributing.
-Once things are set up properly you can stick to step 4. and 5. alone for future contributions.
+Once things are set up properly,  you can stick to only steps 4., 5. and 6. for future contributions.

 1. Fork the agda-stdlib repository
 ----------------------------------